SDG 14 - Strategic Initiatives

 Watershed Management

 Western partners with the City of London to improve the water pollution prevention and control plan.
-The university is also listed as a key stakeholder in the city’s Adapting and Making London More Resilient Workplan, which prepares to adapt London to the increasing impacts of severe weather, particularly related to watershed-wide storm events.
+The university is a key stakeholder in the city’s Adapting and Making London More Resilient Workplan, which prepares to adapt London to the increasing impacts of severe weather, particularly related to watershed-wide storm events.
 We work with the City of London to review the effectiveness of flood event response programs.

 Marine Technologies

 Western researches and works directly with industries on technologies or practices that enable marine industry to minimize or prevent damage to aquatic ecosystems.
+Examples include:

 - Surface Science Western: Works with many industries and clients to identify and analyze the physical and chemical properties of microplastics to understand how they affect ecosystems, with the goal of minimizing harm done to the environment.